acq4/acq4/README.md

 acq4
 ====

-Main repository for ACQ4 development
+Manis' Main repository for ACQ4 development

 Acq4 is a neurophysiology data acquisition and analysis platform written in Python.